 The School offers degree programmes in the following areas:

 - BA Modern Languages and Cultures, over four years, including a year abroad

 - BA in Chinese Studies over four years, including a year abroad

 - BA in Japanese Studies over four years, including a year abroad

 - BA in Modern Languages and History, a joint honours programme taught in collaboration with the Department of History

 - BA in Combined Honours in Arts and Social Sciences, in collaboration with a range of Departments across the University

 There will certainly be questions you will want to ask.
 Please take advantage of Open Days and opportunities to visit the School, or contact us direct.

-All the language departments in the School have their own student societies, which arrange excursions, invite speakers, produce plays, show films, hold parties and run other social events.
 There are also many college and university clubs and societies catering for all kinds of interests.
 Durham itself is a small cathedral city, and Newcastle-upon-Tyne with the shopping centres, cinemas, theatres, discos and other facilities of a large urban centre is less than twenty minutes away by train.